tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

   they support.
 Its value MUST be an inner-list whose members are sf-string values.
 This draft specifies version "draft-01".

-* u: Clients can indicate whether they want DNS information about the IP address that the proxy connected to through this parameter.
+* u: Clients can indicate whether they want DNS information (A, AAAA, and CNAME records) about the IP address that the proxy connected to through this parameter.
   Its value MUST be an sf-boolean.